sarmadnabbasi/Autonomous-3D-positional-control-of-a-magnetic-microrobot-using-reinforcement-learning/Readme.md

 4. Simulation_Env_Unity.zip

 ### 1. Training Simulation Env
+Testing and reproduction possible as the Simulation environment is given in the forlder.
 This folder includes the files for Simulation Environment and the code for training and testing the environment. requirement.txt file is included.

 ### 2. Training EAS
+Testing and reproduction possible with the necessary changes in image aquisition code and current control code.
 This folder includes the files for make Training environment of Electromagnetic Actuation System, Image processing, Camera access, Training and Evaluation. requirement.txt file is included.